shawntabrizi/substrate-contracts-workshop/2/supporting-approvals-and-transfer-from.md

 ### Approve

 Approving another account to spend your funds is the first step in the third party transfer process.
-A token owner can specify another account and any arbitrary number of tokens that account can spend on the owner's behalf.
-The owner need not have all the funds approved to spend; in the situation where there is not enough funds, the approved account can spend up to what the owner's balance is.
+A token owner can specify another account and any arbitrary number of tokens it can spend on the owner's behalf.
+The owner need not have all their funds approved to be spent by others; in the situation where there is not enough funds, the approved account can spend up to the approved amount from the owner's balance.

 When an account calls `approve` multiple times, the approved value simply overwrites any existing value that was approved in the past.
 By default, the approved value between any two accounts is `0`, and a user can always call approve for `0` to revoke access to their funds from another account.

 To store approvals in our contract, we need to use a slightly fancy HashMap.

-Since each account can have a different approval amount for any other account, we need to use a tuple as our key which simply points to a balance value.
+Since each account can have a different amount approved for any other account to use, we need to use a tuple as our key which simply points to a balance value.
 Here is an example of what that would look like:

 ```rust
 struct Erc20 {